6 DIY Methods To Unclog A Toilet

 To use the DIY Drano bomb, drop one into the toilet bowl with four cups of water.
 Let it sit and break down the clogged drain to begin unclogging.
 After half an hour, the soap bomb should have broken down enough to remove the clog.

 Turning a wire hanger into a drain snake is an incredibly straightforward process.
-Unwind the hanger until it is straight, leaving the hook intact on one end.
+Unwind the hanger until straight, leaving the hook intact on one end.
 Using a small rag, tie off the hook to protect the pipes and bowl from scratches, and your toilet snake is ready.

 Unclogging a blocked toilet with a drain snake is pretty quick and straightforward.
 Of course, the first step should be to wear a good pair of safety gloves.
 Then, work the drain snake down the pipe until you reach the clogged area.
 Work the plumbing snake around until the toilet water drains, then give it a few flushes to wash away the loosened material thoroughly.

-When everything else fails, the final method you can try is to break out the heavy-duty guns, a.k.a., the vacuum cleaner.
+When everything else fails, the final method you can try is to break out the heavy-duty guns, a.k.a. the vacuum cleaner.
 A word of precaution: standard vacuum cleaners will break down or even cause injury if used to unclog a toilet.
 Wet/dry vacuum cleaners are always the way to go when any liquids are involved.

 Although using a vacuum hose may seem overkill, remember that the clog has been able to withstand all your efforts so far.
 To prepare the bowl for vacuuming, drain it so the vacuum will suck just the blocked material.